graycodesnu/graycodesnu/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Grayson
 ===============================================================================================================================

-Computer Science Student, Full-Stack Developer
+Educator, CS Hobbyist
 --------------------

-I'm a Computer Science student working towards my MS degree.
 I currently hold a certificate in Full-Stack web development from Northwestern University.
-While my goal is to eventually work as a developer, I would love to get my foot in the door doing anything tech-related as I continue expanding my skill set.

-In the meantime, I have been mentoring and teaching developers of various ages for [Code Your Dreams](https://www.codeyourdreams.org) and [After School Matters](https://afterschoolmatters.org).
+I have been mentoring and teaching developers of various ages for [Code Your Dreams](https://www.codeyourdreams.org) and [After School Matters](https://afterschoolmatters.org).
 I enjoy working on full-stack projects, contributing to Hack for LA, and experimenting with APIs during my free time.

 During one of COVID's many quarantines, I began coding.
-What I thought would be a fleeting hobby turned into an obsession.
-I am passionate about tackling challenging problems and bringing functionality to life, so coding provides the perfect outlet for me.
+What I thought would be a fleeting hobby turned into an passion.
+I enjoy tackling challenging problems and bringing functionality to life, so coding provides the perfect outlet for me.
 A few months after my first "Hello World," I enrolled in a full-stack web development boot camp at Northwestern University.
 My favorite thing about coding is the constant learning.
 I love diving into new concepts, languages, and frameworks, finding ways to improve efficiency, and learning from other developers' approaches.

 A bit more about me:

 * 🌍  I'm based in Chicago, IL
-* 🖥️  See my portfolio at [graycodes.dev](http://graycodes.dev)
 * ✉️  You can contact me at [graycodes.nu@gmail.com](mailto:graycodes.nu@gmail.com)
-* 🚀  I'm currently working on [MyPets](http://github.com/OurPetProjects/my_pets)
 * 🧠  I'm learning Framer Motion animations, and practicing data structures and algorithms
-* 🤝  I'm open to collaborating on projects involving NASA's API, anything related to LGBTQ+ issues, or civic tech
+* 🤝  I'm open to collaborating on projects involving APIs, relational databases, anything related to LGBTQ+ issues, or civic tech

 ### Skills